danieldiamond/gitlab-analytics/.gitlab/merge_request_templates/All Other Changes.md

 * [ ]  Pipelines pass
 * [ ]  Branch set to delete and commits set to squash
 * [ ]  This MR is ready for final review and merge.
+* [ ]  Remove the `WIP:` prefix in the MR title before assigning to reviewer
 * [ ]  Assigned to reviewer

 ## Reviewer Checklist
 * [ ]  Check before setting to merge

 ## Further changes requested
 * [ ]  AUTHOR: Uncheck all boxes before taking further action.